Professor Humphrey Rang, President

 Dr Michael Seed, Elected Trustee

-Mike trained as a pharmacologist at the University of Bath, and his PhD under the supervision of Ivor Williams.
-He joined the field of arthritis drug discovery, working on integrative arthritis and angiogenesis modelling at Hoechst and then Roussel.
+Mike trained as a pharmacologist at the University of Bath and his PhD under the supervision of Ivor Williams.
+He joined the field of arthritis drug discovery, working on integrative arthritis and angiogenesis modelling at Hoechst and Roussel.
 He continued his research into the modelling of angiogenesis, inflammation, immunity and arthritis at the William Harvey Research Institute, in collaboration with Biotech and a variety of drug targets.
 He has been lecturing on the Bart’s & the London MBBS and BMedSci courses, and is currently Reader in Pharmacology at the University of East London.
-Mike also serves on the BPS CHOPT Committee.

 Dr David Wood, Elected Trustee (Clinical)